flammable/gaussian/README.md

 ### Requirements

 As the code is written, you'll need [outset](https://github.com/chilcote/outset) (pre-2.0, for now), [Munki](https://github.com/munki/munki) and [The Luggage](https://github.com/unixorn/luggage).
+You'll also need my [luggage.local file](https://github.com/flammable/luggage_local).
 If you know what you're doing, feel free to modify this to be more generic.
 I mostly just want this to be out there, in case anyone faces the same request.

 You'll also need two files, provided by the developer: `gv-509-MacOSX-Intel.tgz` and `M64-108X.tgz`.
 This is the Gaussian 09 and GaussView software, copied from the discs.
 I cannot provide these files.
 Place them in the same directory as this repository.